 Documentation of music making and its integration into religious, martial, governance, and recreational domains of community life in one West African town is presented here.
 Based on fieldwork and audio and video documenting carried out by Roger Vetter in Anomabu, Ghana, in 1992-1993, the intent of this site is to illustrate how the Fante people—the cultural formation to which belong the majority of Anomabu residents—perform their shared identity through communal music making.
 Drawing upon Christopher Small’s idea of “musicking” (Small 1998), I attempt here to direct the attention of the users of this site to the relationships between performers, the social and spiritual institutions of which they are a part, the sounds they produce when performing, and the nature of the occasions into which they are integrated.
 Small argues that it is in these relationships, which are in play during performances, that the meaning of music making as a cultural expression is revealed.

 This site is comprised of context and media pages.
-Please use the menu at left or the previous and next links on the pages to navigate this site.
+Please use the menus at the top and on the right side of each page or the “previous” and “next” links at the bottom of pages to navigate the site.
 To get started, click Enter Site

 Small, Christopher.
 Musicking: The Meanings of Performing and Listening.
 Hanover, NH: Wesleyan University Press, 1998.